LLC for Rental Property 2026 | Asset Protection | USLLCGlobal

 An LLC only protects you if you treat it as a separate entity.
 Separate bank account, separate bookkeeping, no personal use of LLC funds, proper operating agreement, and annual compliance (annual reports, registered agent).
 Neglect these, and a court can pierce the veil.

-2. Using the cheapest state without considering their property's state
+2. Using the cheapest state without considering the property's state

 If your property is in California and your LLC is in Wyoming, you will still need to register the Wyoming LLC as a foreign entity in California — which means paying California's $800/year franchise tax anyway.
 Consider whether the Wyoming LLC provides enough additional protection to justify the extra filing.